Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: PPI++, Variance, and Rectification Difficulty

 This variance-scaling relation is the bridge from estimation to design: it shows that, once rectification difficulty is known, the sample-allocation problem becomes a question of how to distribute the human budget across questions with different values of $A_q$.
 Section~\ref{sec:framework} develops this design problem.

 Although $\Var(Y_q - \lambda_q^\star Y_q^{\mathrm{LLM}})$ appears implicitly in \textsc{PPI++}\ variance derivations, prior work does not isolate it as a question-level object or use it for design.
-Our contribution is to identify $A_q$ as the correct variance index for hybrid human--LLM survey allocation; the dominance property $A_q \le \Var(Y_q)$ established above ensures that the resulting $A_q$-based allocation rule weakly dominates the classical Neyman rule applied to $\Var(Y_q)$.
+Our contribution is to identify $A_q$ as the correct variance index for hybrid human--LLM survey allocation.
+Two separate dominance properties then follow.
+First, at any fixed allocation, $A_q \le \Var(Y_q)$ ensures that \textsc{PPI++}\ weakly dominates the sample-mean estimator question by question.
+Second, under the \textsc{PPI++}\ design objective $J(\bm{A},\bm{n}) := \sum_q w_q A_q / n_q$ (developed in Section~\ref{sec:framework}), the $A_q$-based allocation $\bm{n}^\star(\bm{A})$ is by construction the optimizer and therefore weakly dominates any feasible alternative---including the classical Neyman rule applied to $\Var(Y_q)$---under that objective.

+\paragraph{Rectification difficulty vs. Accuracy.} It is useful to note that rectification difficulty is distinct from raw LLM accuracy.
+Accuracy evaluates the LLM response as a substitute for the human response, penalizing discrepancies between $Y^{\mathrm{LLM}}$ and $Y$.
+Rectification difficulty instead evaluates the LLM as an auxiliary variable in a corrected estimator.
+Since \textsc{PPI++} uses human labels to estimate and remove systematic LLM errors, precision is governed by the residual respondent-level variation in $Y-\lambda^\star Y^{\mathrm{LLM}}$, not by average closeness in levels.
+Thus, an LLM can be inaccurate but easy to rectify if its errors are systematic: if $Y^{\mathrm{LLM}}=Y+c$, raw accuracy can be poor when $c$ is large, but $A=0$ because the correction removes the constant shift.
+Conversely, an LLM can be accurate in aggregate but provide no variance reduction: if $Y^{\mathrm{LLM}}=\bE[Y]$ for every respondent, the LLM-only mean is correct, but $\Var(Y^{\mathrm{LLM}})=0$, $\lambda^\star=0$, and $A=\Var(Y)$.
+Section~\ref{subsec:ppi_diagnostics} documents this dissociation empirically.